adripedrejon/Project-2/README.md

    api_key = ""
 5. Enter your HUGGING FACE KEY in imageGeneration.py:
    HUGGING_TOKEN = ""

-# Set the OpenAI API key
-openai.api_key = api_key
-5. Run the application using Streamlit: streamlit run main.py
+6. Run the application using Streamlit: streamlit run main.py
-6. Enter your API key in the sidebar of the application to authenticate and use the AI services.

 Enjoy using the AI Marketing Strategy Creator!